snagar/mx-source-build/notes.md

-The following build only creates the Mission-X plugin binaries using the main three supports OSes.
+The following build only creates the Mission-X plugin binaries for the three main supported operating systems.
-For the full plugin, navigate to:
+For the full plugin package, navigate to:

 http://snagardev.weebly.com/plugins.html

+or

 https://forums.x-plane.org/files/file/41874-mission-x/

-For Mission contents:
+You can find mission content on this forum page:

 https://forums.x-plane.org/files/category/110-mission-x/